ansarilaith/laith-taha/FunBoard/v2/README.md

 - notestring - Any string of a `note/pause + optional_sharp + octave + beats` sequences.
 - note - Any character in "ABCDEFG" or "abcdefg".
 - sharp - The pound character "#" makes a note sharp (there are no flats, so use a sharp).
 - octave - Any digit 0-9.
 This designates the octave to use.
-Note that octaves 0, 1, 2 and 9 may not play of be audible to adults.
+Note that octaves 0, 1, 2 and 9 may not be playable on the buzzer or audible to adults.
 - beats - Any non-negative integer.
 This is the duration of the note in beats (default is 1).
 There are no partials, so make your `beeper.beat` length match the smallest partial note.
 - pause - Either a "P" or "p" character.
 Works the same as a note, but does nothing for the given beat.
 - caps-spaces-other - Ignored. "d44" == "D44" == "d 4 4" == "d, 4, 4" == "D4-4"